Email Marketing KPIs

 ROI Rate

-What is it: It’s a metric that tells email marketers how profitable their email campaigns are in terms of the money they spend on email marketing campaigns.
+What is it?
+It’s a metric that tells email marketers how profitable their email campaigns are in terms of The funds invested in email marketing initiatives.

 The aim is to get more money back than what was spent, which should be the goal for every email campaign.
-Most email campaign costs are associated with email list building, design, and delivery.
+Most email campaign costs include email list building, design, and delivery.

-So, email marketers should pay close attention to email performance metrics such as open, click-through, and conversion rates to optimize their email campaigns for better ROI.
+So, email marketers should pay close attention to metrics that gauge email performance, including open rates, conversion rates, and click-through rates, all of which need to be optimized to enhance their email campaigns for better ROI.

 How to Calculate: ROI rate = (Total email campaign revenue – email marketing cost/ email marketing cost) * 100